 - American-Australian Education Fund: Open to U.S. students who are interested in or are currently studying abroad in Australia.
 The application period is from September 1st to October 15th each year.
 Click here to learn more.

 - Education New Zealand Scholarships: Education New Zealand wants to help students to focus on their education rather than financial issues.
 Click here to learn more.

 This is just a snapshot of the ample scholarship opportunities available to aid in funding your study abroad experience.
-While cost is an influential factor, it should not be a deciding factor (especially if the decision is leaning towards a 'no!').
-We bid you good luck in your search for scholarships!
+While cost is an influential factor, it shouldn't push you away from pursuing meaningful travel abroad.
+We hope you take advantage of the many scholarship resources available to students!
+Good luck in your search!